MHenderson/maximal-room-squares/README.md

 order.
 Or turning the points into columns.

 ![](figure/Xplot2-1.png)<!-- -->

+In this plot the sum of the differences in height equals 45.

 At first I wondered if a proof might be possible based on the slope of this curve.
 Are there some constraints that prevent this curve from